Constructing a Personal Development Plan for Entrepreneurs

-Have a set personal goal for when you are going to improve on these entrepreneurial skills.
+Hold yourself accountable by setting a timely personal goal for when you are going to improve on these entrepreneurial skills.
 Mark the timeline down on your calendar.
 For example, you might say that by the end of the second quarter of the current year, you’ll have taken at least two online skills courses and read at least one book from an expert in your field.

 Your specific goals do not have to be achieved in one quarter or even one year.
 Your personal development plan is not something that is set in stone; it can be changed and re-directed as you learn more about your entrepreneurial field.

 Perhaps you take a couple of the classes that helped improve some of the weaknesses on your list, but decide that the skills you thought you needed weren’t as important.
 This is not a failure, but an opportunity for personal growth.

 As you move toward becoming a successful entrepreneur, be prepared to move in a different direction but always keeping an eye on the vision board of your final destination: where you want your company and your feet to eventually land whether it be months or years in the making.

 As you learn more about your field you may find that there are new interests and skills that you need to add to your “needs improvement” list.
 Take time to reassess every so often to stay balanced, grounded, and on track.

 Schedule time to check in with your personal development plan and your vision board.
 Review your vision board every few months and make changes as necessary.
 If there are new goals you’d like to set, change old ones or add new ones as needed.